Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Analysis of the WAN method

 \section{Analysis of the WAN method}

-In this section, we will frame the WAN method in our abstract framework and analyze it.
-Our aim is to provide some insight on how to choose the approximation and adversarial networks, so that the resulting method's stability and optimality can be ensured. {For simplicity, we will perform the analysis based on \cref{eq:netexb} without considering the errors caused by the Monte Carlo integration method and gradient descent method.}
+This section will frame and analyze the WAN method in an abstract framework.
+We aim to provide insight into choosing the approximation and adversarial networks to ensure the resulting method's stability and optimality. {For simplicity, we will perform the analysis based on \cref{eq:netexb} without considering the errors caused by the Monte Carlo and gradient descent methods.}

 We define the WAN method in the abstract framework as follows.
 Letting $\Wzeta \subset V$ denote a function class parametrized by a parameter set $\parameterZ$, we introduce the discrete version of the $\| \cdot \|_{op}$ norm on $W$, defined as